 Finally, don’t forget about packing foam which necessary to protect breakable items.
 It is more lightweight than the bubble wrap, so in some cases, it might be more convenient to opt for the foam.

 Whether you’re moving into a smaller home or a bigger one, you’ll need these essentials once you’re done with checking the safety of your future neighborhood and house-hunting.
-We hope our list will come in handy when you get down to packing tips and tricks for moving day.
+We hope our list will come in handy when you donate unwanted items and get down to packing tips and tricks for moving day.
 Additionally, don’t forget to learn how does car shipping works if you want to transport your car across the country.
 Good luck!